MagInteract/MagInt/README.md

 This program implements the force-theorem Hubbard-I (FT-HI) approach to calculation of intersite exchange interactions in correlated insulators.
 The formalism is given in L. V. Pourovskii Phys.
 Rev. B 94, 115117 (2016).
 It is a post-processing program that works on top of a fully converged DFT+HI calculation, and for this purpose it is interfaced with the [TRIQS](https://triqs.github.io/triqs/latest/) software library, and the DFT code interface [TRIQS/DFTTools](https://triqs.github.io/dft_tools/latest/).

 MagInt has been interfaced with the following bandstructure codes: [Wien2k](http://www.wien2k.at) version 13 to 15.
-[VASP](https://www.vasp.at) version 6.3.0 or above.
-(WARNING The interface is experimental and has undergone limited testing.
+[VASP](https://www.vasp.at) version 6.3.0 or above (WARNING The VASP interface is experimental and has undergone limited testing.
 If you plan to use it, please contact the authors for further information or assistance.).

 MagInt works with python < 3.12.